General Library Use

 Food and open drink containers, such as pop cans, are not allowed in the library.
 However, drinks in covered containers are permitted in certain areas.
-Upon approval of the Library Director, light refreshments may be served at scheduled events in the Gammon Room.
+Light refreshments may be served at scheduled events in the Gammon Room.
 These refreshments should not be taken into other areas of the library.

 Melick Library seeks to provide an atmosphere conducive to the best use of its resources.
 To this effect, it strives to balance the rights of users to access all types of information resources with the rights of users and staff to work in a public setting free from disruptive sounds and visuals.
 Users caught viewing offensive material may be asked to leave.